 Crimean officials said the final ballot count showed 97 percent of voters favoring independence from Ukraine.

 But senior White House officials told reporters they have "concrete evidence" that some ballots in the referendum were pre-marked when they arrived in cities before the vote.

 The Obama administration, the European Union and a host of legal analysts have repeatedly said the Crimean referendum violates the Ukrainian constitution and international law.

-The European Union also designated 21 officials from Russia and Ukraine for travel bans and trade sanctions.
+Monday, the European Union designated 21 officials from Russia and Ukraine for travel bans and trade sanctions.

 In New York, United Nations Secretary-General Ban Ki-moon on Monday voiced "deep disappointment" with Sunday's secession vote in Crimea.
 A spokesman said Mr. Ban, who has sought to resolve the crisis, fears the vote will further heighten tensions between Kyiv and Moscow.

 In Kyiv Sunday, Ukraine's interim Prime Minister Arseniy Yatsenyuk called the Moscow-backed Crimea vote "a circus spectacle" directed at gunpoint by Russia.